Front Crawl Arm Technique

 The hand sweeps through the water as the arm pulls under the body, towards the hip.

-The elbow bends and leads the movement backward and remains high throughout the propulsive phase.
+The elbow bends and leads the movement backward and remains high throughout this propulsive phase of the arm pull.

-The hand pulls through towards the thigh and upwards to the water surface.
+The hand pulls through towards the thigh and upwards to the water surface, with the fingers remaining closed at all times.

 The propulsive phase of front crawl arm movement